pallasite99/pallasite99/README.md

-# Hello there, General Keneobi! 👋
+# Hello there, General Kenobi! 👋

 I'm **Salil Apte**, a tech enthusiast passionate about building innovative solutions and exploring Object-Oriented Programming (OOP) and its related paradigms.